-Pursuant to Governor Pritzker's "stay-at-home" order issued March 20, all University Library locations will be closed to the public, including our faculty and students, immediately through April 30, 2020.
+Pursuant to Governor Pritzker's "stay-at-home" order issued March 20, all University Library locations will be closed to the public until further notice, pending campus plans for phased resumption of services.
 The Library will endeavor to provide virtual services during this time, including online access to collections and virtual reference service (Ask a Librarian online chat is available).
 Please see library.illinois.edu/covid-19 for further information about access to library services.

 Biography Index Retrospective – Covers notable individuals from antiquity through 1983.
 Indexes article and book citations; profiles and interviews with historical figures; obituaries, personal papers and memoirs; and bibliographies from 1946 through 1983.

 Biography Resource Center – A comprehensive database of biographical information on over 325,000 people throughout history, from around the world, and across all disciplines and subject areas.
 It combines more than 427,000 biographies from over 960 volumes of more than 135 respected Gale sources with full-text articles from more than 270 magazines.
 Entries are arranged by narrative biographies, thumbnail biographies, magazine articles, and websites when available.
 Searchable by name, occupation, nationality, ethnicity, gender, birth and death years and locations, and availability of images.

 Biography.com – Online directory of biographical information for over 25,000 people.
 Information is stronger for current icons, but some information about historical figures and international people is available.

 Britannica – Encyclopedia that includes biographical sketches of artists.

 Credo Reference Biographies – Contains links to a variety of biographical resources, including Who’s Who resources and subject oriented biographies.

 Current Biography – Online version of the Current Biography Yearbook with over 15,000 biographies and 9,000 obituaries of prominent individuals from 1940 until today.